yattinda/RevSpot-replication-package/README.md

 ```
 It will install all dependencies need for the experiment.

+###  Running the code
+To get file level model and result:
+run File_level.ipynb from top to bottom in directory data_process/commented/File_level.ipynb for predicting "comment" task
+run File_level.ipynb from top to bottom in directory data_process/revised/File_level.ipynb for predicting "revise" task

+To get line level model and result:
+run Line_level.ipynb from top to bottom in directory data_process/commented/Line_level.ipynb for predicting "comment" task
+run Line_level.ipynb from top to bottom in directory data_process/revised/Line_level.ipynb for predicting "revise" task

+###  Evaluation
+First, please set session to the source code file.
+For R studio, you can set by session -> set working directory -> to source file location.
+Otherwise, the program cannot find the files.

+To generate the figures in the paper:
+Run RQ1_analysis.R  for Figure 4
+Run RQ2_file_analysis.R for Figures 3.
+Run RQ2_line_analysis.R for RQ2 Figures 5.

 ### Executing program

 Due to the upload limitation of Github for the file size, we save our dataset and prebuild repoduce packpage at:
 Now we can start running the experiment.
 Just run each script from top to down.

 https://github.com/SLP-team/SLP-Core/blob/master/src/main/java/slp/core/example/EntropyForEachLine.java

 ## License

 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details